Back to Reference

 Definition

 Customer onboarding is the process companies use to introduce new customers to their business, products, and services.
-Ideally, the process should be designed to foster a long-lasting and mutually beneficial relationship for the business and customer as well as set expectations around their working engagement.
+The goal is fostering long-lasting relationships and setting clear engagement expectations.

 This entire process can play a critical role in customer service and the overall customer experience.
 Companies should do what they can to ensure that their customer's needs are met during this important time.